pollywoggles/OneOnOneAnim/README.md

 ## General

 This is a SPA application, using an MVVM pattern.
+This app consists of front-end html, css, javascript.
+The intent is that it will use ajax calls to the server (server-side code has not been written, will determine what to use based on required features).

 Each page is located in the [pages directory](/app/pages)

 A page consists of a view (html) and viewmodel (js) file.
 A sample "home" and "about" page are currently in the directory.

 The application uses [crossroads.js](https://millermedeiros.github.io/crossroads.js/) for routing, as well as [hasher.js](https://github.com/millermedeiros/hasher/) for maintaining browser history within the SPA (i.e. so the browser's forward and backward buttons will work).

+Dependency management of all javascript files is handled with [require.js](http://requirejs.org/docs/api.html)

 ##Index.html